BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 Now imagine a scenario where a member changes a local iptable to open a port that is blocked by group policy.

 Since "my firewall" is already defined and applied to a group, all that's required is to let the scheduled Puppet run begin.
-Otherwise, if you want to apply the change immegiately, go to the Management tab in Puppet Enterprise console, run once, and you’re finished.
+Otherwise, if you want to apply the change immediately, go to the Management tab in Puppet Enterprise console, click run once, and you’re finished.

 ###Slide 13